 Lasagna is one of those recipes that you can pretty much add whatever you want to.
 Got leftover veggies in the fridge?
 Chop ’em up and add them in.
 Only have sausage instead of ground beef?
 Add it.

 You get the idea, you can follow this lasagna recipe for the amounts of each ingredient and make your own substitutions if you like!

-Tips For Making Perfect, Sliceable Lasagna
+Tips For The Best, Sliceable Lasagna

 Like we have already mentioned, the ratio of ingredients in lasagna is key.
 Too much sauce or cheese will make the lasagna fall apart when you cut into it, and we like really nice slices of our lasagna.